 Sort Orde r Mode of Outreac h Target of Outreac h Summary of response/attendanc e Summary of comments received Summary of comment s not accepted and reasons URL (If applicable) 1 Public Meeting Non- targeted/broad community A public meeting was held via WebEx.
 It was well attended with six individuals participating.
 Use funding to assist with food distribution for Churches UnitedUse funding to support Access Navigator staffing program with CAPLP (CoC recommendation)Provid e additional funding for Home Work Start From Home program (Dara).
 Dara also shared that the CCHRA did not request levy funding this year and could use the assistance on this program.
 All comments were considered, though not all funded through the program.
-Food assistance with Churches United has been funding with CDBG-CV funds.
+Food assistance with Churches United has been funded with CDBG-CV funds.
 With limited resources and public service limits, not all suggestions can be funded.

-Sort Orde Mode of Outreac Target of Outreac Summary of Summary of Summary of comment URL (If
+Sort Orde Mode of Outreac Target of Outread Target of Outreac Summary of Summary of Summary of comment URL (If

 r h h response/attendanc comments received s not accepted applicable

 е and reasons)

 Meeting and public

 Non- comment period e-

-2 Internet Outreach targeted/broad notification through
+2 Internet Outreach targeted/broad notification through None received NA

 community internet and social

 media.

-Non-
+Non Meeting and public

-3 Newspaper Ad targeted/broad
+3 Nowcooper Ad Non- targeted/broad comment period Nene reseived NA

+5 Newspaper Ad notification included None received INA

-community
+community in newspaper ad.

-Non-
+Non There was one Comment received was

+1 Dublic Hearing Non- comment received

-4 Public Hearing targeted/broad
+4 Public Hearing targeted/broad for the public to support the planned NA

-community
+community hearing. activities.